JosephEoff/josepheoff.github.io/_posts/2019-10-27-leddriver.md

 I don't own an adjustable power supply.
 I've got wall warts of all kinds, some that will even put out 12 volts.
 They don't have a current limited output, though.

 I thought it over, and whilst thinking, I saw the coil I made for the [simple voltage booster.](voltagebooster)  On a whim, I replaced the green LED from the simple voltage booster with my 3 watt LED, and ran the wire across the file.
-It took a little practice, but I could get that high power LED to light up from a 1.5 volt alkaline cell.
+It took a little practice, but I could get that high power LED to light up **brightly** from a 1.5 volt alkaline cell.

 OK, that's the solution.

-I rummaged around a bit and found a 2N6288 NPN (7 amperes \$I_C\$, 30 volts \$V_{CEO}\$) transistor on an old scrap PCB.
+I rummaged around a bit and found a 2N6288 NPN transistor (7 amperes \$I_C\$, 30 volts \$V_{CEO}\$) on an old scrap PCB.
 Rooted another Arduino Nano out of my stash of knock offs, and it's off to the races.

 The basic idea is to use the Nano to drive the coil as a voltage booster.
 With a bit of software, I can control the switching frequency and duty cycle.